Scheidt-BachmannDeveloperSK/entervoCheckoutPlugin-iOS-3rdParty/README.md

 ```

 The above code snippet will set the plugin UI language to <i>German</i>, no matter what the settings on the device look like.
 If there is currently no localization available for the language specified, the plugin will revert back to the default language and raise a corresponding error notifying the host app about this.

-> Note: the embedded <i>Braintree UI</i> (drop-in) comes with its own set of localized resources which will also automatically kick in.

 ## Specialties